yashkite/UMoney-Web/README.md

 The application uses PrimeFlex CSS utility classes for responsive layouts and styling, making it mobile-friendly and easy to maintain.

+## Security Best Practices

+### Environment Variables

+- **Never commit your `.env` file to version control**
+- Use strong, unique values for JWT_SECRET and SESSION_SECRET
+- Rotate secrets periodically in production environments
+- Use different secrets for development, testing, and production environments

+### JWT Security

+- The application requires JWT_SECRET to be set as an environment variable
+- There are no hardcoded fallback values for security reasons
+- JWT tokens are set to expire after 24 hours
+- Use HTTPS in production to protect token transmission

+### Authentication

+- Google OAuth is implemented with proper security measures
+- JWT tokens are used for API authentication
+- Session management includes security best practices
+- Always keep your OAuth credentials secure

 ## Troubleshooting

 ### Port Conflicts